mzh-lin/Genetic-Programming/Intro.md

 ### Ephemeral Constant

 We need some Ephemeral Constant as the params in above function.
-By calling the function  ```random.randint(1,20)``` , we randomly choose the int from 1 to 20.
-In the other words, we only use the information in past 20 days.
+By calling the function  ```random.randint(1,n)``` , we randomly choose the integrate from 1 to n.
+In the other words, we only use the information in past n days.

 ## Fitness